 It also happens to be the same camp where Leo works as a staff chef.
 This Reese book club YA winter pick is a perfect YA romance with a little more depth and emotion.
 It’s one of our favorite books about sisters!

 Camille is an orphan who must use magic to transform pieces of metal into money in order to buy food for her sister.
 But when the magic starts to fail, Camille must use dark magic to transform herself into a baroness in the court of Louis the 16th.
+The magic is beautiful in this young adult fantasy novel.

 Soon, the dark magic takes its toll and Camille must make a choice between reality and magic.
 When revolution erupts, Camille must determine how to survive.
 This YA historical fiction is a great one.